 Triduum Sacrum—The Three Sacred Days—is the name given to the days leading up to Easter: Maundy Thursday, Good Friday and Holy Saturday.
-The rites and ceremonies we will be observing developed over centuries with much local adaptation.
+The rites and ceremonies we observe on these nights developed over centuries with much local adaptation.
 Similar rites were described by Egeria in the diary she kept of her pilgrimage to the Holy Land between 381-384 CE.
-The first time the Triduum rites appeared in any Anglican prayer book was 1979, however by then local congregations had been doing some variation of these services for decades—All Saints was doing some versions of these rites as far back as the 1930s.
+The first time the Triduum rites appeared in any Anglican prayer book was the 1979 Book of Common Prayer, however by then local congregations had been doing some variation of these services for decades—we have records of All Saints doing some versions of these rites as far back as the 1930s.
 The most common understanding now is that these services are unitive, that is, on these nights the faithful gather to celebrate the death and resurrection of Jesus in one single liturgy, which extends from the opening acclamation on Maundy Thursday to the dismissal at the Great Vigil.
 Some notes about each part of this single liturgy follow.

 Maundy is an English word of uncertain origin.
 Most scholars agree that it derives from the Latin “mandatum” or “mandate,” the first word in the phrase, “Mandatum novum do vobis—a new commandment I give you.”
 The service opens with an acclamation and the liturgy of the Word, and we are offered a chance to practice and reflect on what being a servant really means.
 How do we actually live out this “mandatum novum?”

-The service then continues with the Communion, although the railings are removed and all are invited to come and gather around the table.
+The service then continues with Communion; the altar railings are removed and all are invited to gather around the table.
 At the conclusion of Communion, there is no post-communion prayer, blessing, or dismissal.
 Those will wait until Saturday night.
-Instead the altar is stripped and washed, all the reserved sacrament is consumed, and the service descends into silence.
+Instead, after we hear the story of the vigil in the garden and the betrayal the reserved sacrament is consumed, the altar is stripped and washed and the service descends into silence.

 Good Friday is a shocking day.
-It is the nothingness—the ex nihilo—out of which Easter is (re)created.
 It is a day to contemplate Jesus’ death on the cross, and a day to be confronted with our own alienation from God and from one another.
 The second night of our triduum liturgy highlights this sense of separation, isolation, and void in several ways: in place of the altar stands a bare wooden cross; the readings are done from the high lectern emphasizing the distance between us and the Word; the organ is silent.
-Perhaps most significantly there will be no communion this evening.
+Perhaps most significantly there is no Communion this evening.

 A note on terms: “The Jews”

 Of all the worship services in the Christian year, the Palm Sunday and Good Friday liturgies poses some of the most difficult and painful problems for us in our relationship with our Jewish siblings.
 The Passion narratives that we hear on Palm Sunday and on Good Friday make references to those assigned blame by the early followers of Jesus: “the chief priests,” “the elders,” “the crowds,” and in John, “the Jews.”
-It is vital to remember that this is the language of an intra-family dispute—siblings arguing and one assigning blame to another in order to secure and establish a distinct communal identity for itself.
+It is vital to remember that this is the language of an intra-family dispute—siblings arguing and casting blame one another in order to secure and establish distinct communal identities.
 Jesus and his followers were Jewish, as were many of those to whom the four canonical gospels were written.
-The first century was a tumultuous time for Judaism, and it is dangerous and wrong to translate the intra-family terms from this time and use them as a guide to another.
+The first century was a tumultuous time for Judaism, and it is wrong and dangerous to accept the terms used in the Gospels without question or comment.
 For an excellent essay on how to avoid anti-Judaism at any time, but especially during Holy Week, we commend Amy-Jill Levine’s article Holy Week and the Hatred of the Jews: How to Avoid Anti-Judaism this Easter.

 We should also remember that, as Diarmaid MacCulloch states in his magisterial Christianity: The First Three Thousand Years, “The Romans killed Jesus, however much the Temple establishment, in fury and fear at the nature of his preaching, had prompted them to do so.
 Jesus had said nothing more outrageous about the religion of the Jews than other wild representatives of Judaism had proclaimed either before him or in his own time.
 His was not a theological but a political threat to the fragile stability of the region…This was emphasized by the title inextricably associated with the stories of Jesus’s last hours and said to have been affixed to his cross: ‘King of the Jews’.
 [However] Most Christians did not want to be enemies of the Roman Empire and they soon sought to play down the role of the Romans in the story.
 So the Passion narratives shifted the blame on to the Jewish authorities, and the local representative of Roman authority.”